-Injuries which are not caused by a dog “bite” but caused by the dog in another way are still covered under the Louisiana law.
+Injuries that are not caused by a dog “bite” but caused by the dog in another way are still covered under Louisiana law.
 So, if a dog jumps on you, causing you harm, you can still maintain a personal injury lawsuit under the law.

 Injuries On The Job